 Final and least well-known installment in the Mark IV series of fundamentalist apocalypse films.
-About to executed by the forces of the Antichrist, fundamentalist Christian guerrilla David ...
+About to be executed by the forces of the Antichrist, fundamentalist Christian guerrilla ...
 See full summary »

 Tasha Grant, at age 17, goes to a party and gets drunk, not even realizing the potential consequences of her actions.
 This film introduces the danger of alcohol to youth in a suspenseful and meaningfull way.